coderefinery/ase-workshop-2019/ase-talk.md

 ???
 - Knitwear is not loosely coupled.
-- The power distribution to this room/floor is probably decoupled from the power distribution to another of the build.
+- The power distribution to this room/floor is probably decoupled from another floor.
 At some point they are depending upon the same source, but you can work on the distribution on this floor, without causing problems on another floor(,presumably).
 ---

 # Quality Code is Encapsulated.